Tourmi/mc-server-side-vein-miner/README.md

 - Holding shift prevents the vein mining from triggering
 - The appropriate tool must be equipped for vein mining to trigger
 - Vein mining applies all the enchantments of a tool, so Fortune, Silk Touch and Unbreaking all work properly
+- Individual clients may use /svmm disable and /svmm enable to toggle the mod